brianhngo/FinanceMe/README.md

 In Your terminal type -

-psql -U your_username -c "CREATE DATABASE financeMe;"
+psql -U your_username -c "CREATE DATABASE financeme;

 OR

 psql
-CREATE DATABASE financeMe
+CREATE DATABASE financeme

 ## Step 2 - Cloning the project